Disney Music Group: Disney Concerts

 Disney Concerts, formerly Buena Vista Concerts, is themselves involved in the holding, production, distribution and sponsoring of concert events related to Disney.
+In November 2024, they announced the Worlds Collide Tour, an interactive live concert celebrating music from the Zombies and Descendants franchises.
+The North American tour begins on July 17, 2025.
+It will feature performances from Kylie Cantrall, Joshua Colley, Malia Baker and Dara Reneé from Descendants: The Rise of Red, and Freya Skye, Malachi Barton and Mekonnen Knife from Zombies 4: Dawn of the Vampires.

 Buena Vista Records

 Buena Vista Records, a label founded in 1959 largely devoted to authentic soundtrack albums of mostly live-action Disney film musicals, such as Mary Poppins, The Happiest Millionaire, Summer Magic, and Babes in Toyland, as well as recordings by actors then under contract to Disney, such as Annette Funicello and Hayley Mills.
 Often, at the same time that Buena Vista Records released a genuine soundtrack album of one of the Disney movies, Disneyland Records, another, less expensive Disney label, would release a cover version of the songs from that film.
 Buena Vista Records also operates as an imprint of Walt Disney Records and most recently has been employed to serve as a pseudonym for certain releases by Walt Disney Records such as the more adult-oriented Almost Alice and non Disney-branded releases, as well as releasing traditional albums for Walt Disney Records adult artists such as Billy Ray Cyrus and Nathan Pacheco.

-Buena Vista Records was relaunched as a country music label in April 2017, as a joint between DMG and Universal Music Group Nashville.
+Buena Vista Records was relaunched as a country music label in April 2017, as a joint venture between DMG and Universal Music Group Nashville.
 The label's first signed act was the brotherly music duo, CB30, whose track "Marina" has a Luke Bryan appearance.
+UMG's Music Corporation of America is currently handled the distribution of Buena Vista Records' releases.